TroyGrogan/Hangout/README.md

     deactivate

-Make sure you are in the backend folder/directory whenever you are entering or exiting the virtual environment.
+Make sure that you are in the same folder/directory the virtual environment was created in whenever you are activating or deactivating.

 **Setting Up The Frontend:**